Skip to main content

 Initialize the SDK

-Call init() in your Application class’s onCreate() method.
-Make sure to register this Application class in your AndroidManifest.xml.
+Call init() before you intend to retrieve a Verisoul session_id.
+The example below initializes in your Application class’s onCreate() method; if you do this, make sure to register the Application class in your AndroidManifest.xml.
 Application class:

 AndroidManifest.xml: